kevinwen2k/judy-bakery/README.md

 # judy-bakery
 Judy's Hand Made Cake
-This is jus an example README file.
+This is just an example README file.